sternmull/yalloc/README.md

 # Summary

-yalloc is a memory effcient allocator which is intended for embedded applications that only have a low amount of RAM and want to maxize its utilization.
+yalloc is a memory efficient allocator which is intended for embedded applications that only have a low amount of RAM and want to maximize its utilization.
 Properties of the allocator:

  - pools can be up to 128k